irplonk/automated-turbulence-detection/README.md

 ```
 pip install django-environ
 ```
-Then, create a file named `.env` which will look like this:
+Then, create a file named `.env` in `server/server` which will look like this:
 ```
 DEBUG=on
 SECRET_KEY='your_secret_key'